 4. Become more aware.

-Your sense of belonging starts with becoming more aware.
+Your sense of belonging starts with becoming more self-aware.
 Awareness allows you to observe objectively how you interact with the world and with other people.

-You need to have a good sense of who you are by observing your reactions, emotions, thoughts, actions and behavior while they’re happening.
+You gain a better sense of who you are by observing your reactions, emotions, thoughts, actions and behavior while they’re happening.

 5. Accept who you are.